philsturgeon/phil.tech/source/2015-01-28-dredd-api-testing-documentation.html.markdown

 Our API would complain that the token was not for a user, or was not for that specific service.

-To make this work, I added some
+To make this work, I added some different users, who all had their own access token:

 ~~~ text
 ## Credit Card collection [/credit_cards]